 Q: Can researchers go to the stations for research work?

-A: Only necessary research can be done according to agreement.
+A: Only necessary research can be done by permission.
 These are e.g. spring related samples taking that need to be carried out at this particular point of time, and which can't be done any other point of time, and if skipped caused considerable damage to the research.
-Please agree the arrangements with station managers.

 Q: Can the stations welcome external visitors on holiday?